Quick answer

 Which AI Tool to Use

-- The four examples above were made with GPT image (image-to-image) from the exact same photo.
+- All nine examples above were made with GPT Image 2 (image-to-image) from the exact same photo.

 The one instruction that matters most: tell it to keep your face recognizable.
 Image models love to "improve" you into a generic model.
 Lock your likeness explicitly, and use a clear, front-lit photo — exactly like the plain one we used above.